Super Bowl 50: Broadcasting

-U.S. television
+Television

+United States

-In the United States, the game was televised by CBS, as part of a cycle between the three main broadcast television partners of the NFL.
-The network's lead broadcast team of Jim Nantz and Phil Simms called the contest, with Tracy Wolfson and Evan Washburn on the sidelines.
-CBS provided digital streams of the game via CBSSports.com, and the CBS Sports apps on tablets, Windows 10, Xbox One and other digital media players (such as Chromecast and Roku).
-Due to Verizon Communications' exclusive mobile rights to the NFL, streaming on smartphones was only provided to Verizon Wireless customers via the NFL Mobile service.
-This would also prove to be the last Super Bowl that Phil Simms called as color commentator, as he would serve his last season as lead color commentator the next season, before moving to The NFL Today in 2017, in which he would be replaced by Tony Romo, who would end up calling CBS' next Super Bowl three years later.
+In the United States, the game was televised by CBS as part of a cycle between the three main broadcast television partners of the NFL.
+CBS's lead broadcast team of Jim Nantz and Phil Simms called the contest, with Tracy Wolfson and Evan Washburn on the sidelines.
+This would prove to be the last Super Bowl that Phil Simms called as color commentator; after the following season, he was replaced in the booth by Tony Romo and moved to The NFL Today where he remained until leaving CBS in 2024.

 CBS introduced new features during the telecast, including pylon cameras and microphones, and Intel freeD instant replay technology (branded on-air as EyeVision 360, as a successor to a previous "EyeVision" employed at Super Bowl XXXV)—using an array of 36 5K resolution cameras along the upper deck that were used to provide 360-degree views of plays and "bullet time" effects, and the debut of a major re-branding of the CBS Sports division, including a new logo and on-air graphics.